 - The way we process data is not unethical or illegal

-- Contact: we process data on Vintage Weekend bookings and lottery ticket purchases.
+- Contact: we process data on Event bookings, event sponsorship and lottery ticket purchases.

 - Consent: Where given, we rely on your explicit consent to us using your personal data for the purposes provided for.